ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

 platform that will be available on other facilities hosted by [EPCC, UK National Supercomputing Centre](https://www.epcc.ed.ac.uk), for example the [Cirrus National Compute Resource (NCR)](https://www.cirrus.ac.uk).

+!!! important "NSCDS available from 9 Sep 2026"
+    The NSCDS will be available to users from 9 Sep 2026 and will be accessible to ARCHER2 projects with data on it until at least 31 Mar 2027 and likely to mid-2028.

 ### Requesting access to the NSCDS